EvgeniyDoctor/MyRandomPony/README.md

 - **WiFi only**: download new wallpapers only via WiFi

 Radio buttons allow you to choose the frequency of changing the wallpaper:
-- **Once a day**: the wallpaper will be changed at 00:00 of the next day
+- **Once a day**: the wallpaper will change shortly after 00:00 of the next day
-- **Once a week**: the wallpaper will be changed at 00:00 on Sunday or Monday (it depends on your system settings) of the next week
+- **Once a week**: the wallpaper will change shortly after 00:00 on Sunday or Monday (it depends on your system settings) of the next week
-- **Once a month**: the wallpaper will be changed at 00:00 on the 1st of the next month
+- **Once a month**: the wallpaper will change shortly after 00:00 on the 1st of the next month

 Buttons:
 - **Cancel**: resetting all changes after the **"Edit"** button.
 After that, you need to click on the image to set it as the background